Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 They just may as well retire or change parties.

-Because if they if they do, after all of this, if they still ram that health care bill down with budget reconciliation, changing Senate rules and house rules to do it, then there's going to be a wipeout for the Democrats.
+Because if they do after all of this, if they still ram that health care bill down with budget reconciliation, changing Senate rules and House rules to do it, then there's going to be a wipeout for the Democrats.

-And that's that's November is where if you can hang on, and even before November, because we're not going to get any policy shifts between now and then, but we will have at least the breaks put on uh on more damage that Obama can do to the country.
+And that's November is where, if you can hang on, and even before November, because we're not going to get any policy shifts between now and then, but we will have at least the breaks put on more damage that Obama can do to the country.

-You remember uh, ladies and gentlemen, when global warming was gonna kill all of the coral.
+You remember, ladies and gentlemen, when global warming was going to kill all of the coral, when global warming was going to kill everything, global warming was going to damage it.

 Get this.